 The human voice is easily the most recognizable of sounds, at least to other humans.
 Even before we are born, we listen for, recognize and respond to our own mother’s speech and inflections.
 In pop music, from Rock to Rap or Rhythm & Blues, we still find ourselves instinctively searching for that fundamental element.
 While the magic of music lies in its power to imply or inspire a wide array of feelings and emotions, when it comes to details and specifics, only words will do.

 This places a great deal of importance on the quality of the vocals, both performance-wise and in a technical sense.
 No matter how great the song, groove and arrangement are, it can all be quickly undone by the entrance of a weak, pitchy, or poorly recorded vocal performance.

 In the recording process, the only surprises we’re looking for are pleasant ones.
 A consistent approach helps to minimize unforeseen distractions that can eat up precious time and energy.
-There are many facets to this, including the recording environment, the choice of micro-phone, preamps, headphones, effects and the physical comfort and wellness of the singer him-self/herself.
+There are many facets to this, including the recording environment, the choice of microphone, preamps, headphones, effects and the physical comfort and wellness of the singers themselves.
 While each voice is as unique as the individual that possesses it, there are measures you can take to minimize the negative aspects, while maximizing your listeners’ enjoyment.

 The space is the place

 It all begins with where the singer will be performing.
 Most home studios don’t have an acoustically treated isolation booth available, or even a room besides the area we’ve set aside to record in.
 The first consideration, then, is determining what this available space sounds like and how it influences the sounds generated within it.